shivani26shinde/PracticeCodes/README.md

 Program 1: Atoi

 In this program, I have converted the string into an integer.

 I have considered the following corner cases:
 a.
 Whitespace in the string are removed
 b.
 Empty string
 c.
 Positive or negative sign appended at the start of the string
 d.
 Constraint on maximum and minimum value

-Finally, using mathematical logic, calculated the integer value of the string.
+Using mathematical logic, calculated the integer value of the string.